-There were 97 exceedances in the Secondary aesthetic standard parameters which included: Aluminum (43), pH (11), Iron (39), Zinc (2), Manganese (5), Odor (1) and Sodium (1).
-The secondary standards are not based on adverse health consequences, and are not considered to be of public health significance.
+There were 26 exceedances in the secondary aesthetic standard parameters which included pH (15), sodium (6), phenol (3), chloride (1), and fluoride (1).
+The secondary standards are not based on adverse health consequences and are not considered to be of public health significance.

-The pH test submissions exceeded the recommended range of 6.5 to 8.5 pH units in 11 of the bottled waters tested.
-Eleven of the bottled waters recorded low pH ranges with the lowest pH detected at 5.02.
-Bottled water outside the recommended pH range is not a health or safety issue, but one of concern only to the bottling plant operator.
-Water with low or high pH may be corrosive or scale forming and cause problems to the bottled water processing equipment.
+The pH test submissions exceeded the recommended range of 6.5 - 8.5 pH units in 15 of the bottled waters tested.
+Five of the bottled waters recorded low pH ranges with the lowest pH detected at 4.9.
+One sample recorded a high pH level of 8.6.
+Bottled water outside the recommended pH range is not a health or safety issue, but one of concern only to the bottling plant operator, since water with low or high pH may be corrosive or scale forming.